ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

-﻿# Querying : RQL - Raven Query Language
+# Querying: RQL - Raven Query Language

 RQL, the Raven Query Language, is an SQL-like language used to retrieve the data from the server when queries are being executed.